GuestSneezeOSDev/DFS2/README.md

 # DFS Project
-**If you plan to use this guide to compile your own OS you must mention this guide**
+**If you plan to use this guide to compile your own OS you must mention this guide** **You will need over 20-40 GiB if you want to complete this entire guide**

 Create your own Distro From Scratch with DFS a Free-to-use guide on how to get started building your Linux Distro